 Salt City Harvest Farm serves as bridge for New Americans as they adjust to their new surroundings, language, and culture.
 The cultivation of culturally-appropriate foods helps New Americans maintain their cultural identity and heritage in an unfamiliar environment.
 We work to transform the Central New York (CNY) community by creating opportunities with New Americans to grow foods precious to their traditions and bring together cultures from around the world to the benefit of all CNY.

-Dylan Letcher creates a community garden at the farm to help food-insecure Syracuse Residents.
+A community garden is formed at the farm to help food-insecure Syracuse Residents.

 Sowing new seeds

 A group of organizations collaborate to establish Salt City Harvest Farm.
-Over 40 New Americans help plant the first crops in May.
+Over 40 New Americans help tend the land.

-SCHF partners with RISE (Refugee & Immigrant Self-Empowerment) and receives funding for the Incubator Training Farm and the SyRAP program to provide education for New Americans to learn agricultural skills on their own plots at the farm.
+SCHF becomes a 501(c)(3).
+SCHF partners with RISE (Refugee & Immigrant Self-Empowerment) to start the SyRAP program and provides education for New Americans to learn agricultural skills on their own plots.

 Building for the future